openfl/OpenFLDevelopersGuide/using-workers-for-concurrency/creating-and-managing-workers.md

 property to access the swf’s bytes.

-// The primordial worker&#039;s main class constructor public function PrimordialWorkerClass()
+// The primordial worker's main class constructor public function PrimordialWorkerClass()

 {